-This matter resulted in the issuance of a Warning Letter.
-That is a letter from the Office of the Chief Trial Counsel to a lawyer who violated the Rules of Professional Conduct and/or the State Bar Act, but the violation is minimal in nature, does not involve significant harm to the client or the public and does not involve the misappropriation of client funds.
+• Five letters resulted in the issuance of Warning Letters.
+A Warning Letter is a letter from the Office of the Chief Trial Counsel to a lawyer who violated the Rules of Professional Conduct and/or the State Bar Act, but the violation is minimal in nature, does not involve significant harm to the client or the public and does not involve the misappropriation of client funds.
 The letter explains that, in the exercise of the Office of the Chief Trial Counsel's prosecutorial discretion, the matter was closed without disciplinary action.